OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

 ```

 14. Write test for getting values from Bib
-    a.
-Make sure testParseMarc passes
+    1. Make sure testParseMarc passes
-    b.
-Test that getID method on bib object returns a value of 70775700
+    2. Test that getID method on bib object returns a value of 70775700
-    c.
-Test that getOCLCNumber method on bib object returns a value of ocm70775700
+    3. Test that getOCLCNumber method on bib object returns a value of ocm70775700
-    d.
-Test that getTitle method on bib object returns a value of Dogs and cats
+    4. Test that getTitle method on bib object returns a value of Dogs and cats
-    e.
-Test that getAuthor method on bib object returns a value of Jenkins, Steve
+    5. Test that getAuthor method on bib object returns a value of Jenkins, Steve
 ```php
     /**
      * can parse Single Copy string